MatthewpHarding/HOW-TO-LEARN-SWIFT/README.md

 - 🕊 All simplified documentation begins with `SIMPLDOCS`.
 [Try it](https://github.com/MatthewpHarding?tab=repositories&q=SIMPLDOCS).

-- Try our free mini-course:
+- Try our free tour of Swift:
 👉 [A Guided Tour of Swift](https://github.com/MatthewpHarding/a-tour-of-swift)

 # 🤷🏼‍♂️